drocheam/optrace/docs/source/details/image_spectrum.rst

 Image rendering consists of two main stages:

-1. Hit detection with the detector
+1. Hit detection on the detector
 2. Image calculation from ray position and weights

 Determining hits for a detector is more complex than for a standard surface,